electron/build-tools/README.md

 # On macOS if you aren't sure you have the right SDK version you should run
 e load-macos-sdks

+# Choose the directory where Electron's source and build files will reside.
+# You can specify any path you like; this command defaults to ~/projects/electron.
+# If you're going to use multiple branches, you may want something like:
+# `--root=~/electron/branch` (e.g. `~/electron-gn/master`)
-e init --root=/path/to/new/electron/directory --bootstrap testing
+e init --root=~/electron --bootstrap testing
 ```

 That command's going to run for awhile.
 While you're waiting, grab a